pocomane/brewed-in-the-apocalypse/bita.md

 If you decide to keep the the second step, it is the core "Roll".
 You briefly describes the risks of the situation, and you select the character harms that are the relevant for the situation.
-Then you ask to the player which are the relevant trait and how many Fortune point to spend, between 0 and 2 .
-The traits represent ability of the character, while the harms negative status, and the fortune point is a bonus carryed from previous action; they all are described in the player move section.
+Then you ask to the protagonist which are the relevant trait and how many Fortune point to spend, between 0 and 2 .
+The traits represent ability of the character, while the harms negative status, and the fortune point is a bonus carryed from previous action; they all are described in the protagonist move section.

-Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and subtracts the harms.
+Then the protagonist rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and subtracts the harms.
 The result will say which kind of outcome the character will get:

-- With 8 or less  the player get a "Failure" outcome.
+- With 8 or less  the protagonist get a "Failure" outcome.
-- With 9-10-11    the player get a "Twist" outcome.
+- With 9-10-11    the protagonist get a "Twist" outcome.
-- With 12 or more the player get a "Success" outcome.
+- With 12 or more the protagonist get a "Success" outcome.

 TODO - return to classic ranges ? classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but